A Society of Firsts

 The Cape Town Photographic Society (CTPS) is all about enjoying photography, friendship, fun, firsts … and accolades.

-CTPS not only came first overall in the recent Western Cape competition, in which eleven clubs competed, but we also came first in the print section of the competition.
-The winning print was taken by CTPS member Pat Scott and CTPS’ Joan Ward’s entry came third.
+CTPS not only came first overall in the 2016 Western Cape competition, in which eleven clubs competed, but we also came first in the print section of the competition.
+The winning print was made by CTPS member Pat Scott and CTPS’ Joan Ward’s entry came third.
 We actively encourage our members to enter prints in our monthly competitions

 CTPS is also the first photographic society to build up a library and collection of valuable photographic memorabilia that can currently be seen on display at the Science Centre in Observatory.
 Many cameras and books had also been donated to the Bensusan Photographic Museum in Johannesburg.